mosip/documentation/docs/Master-Data-Services-Functionality.md

 	* IsActive
 4. In case of Exceptions, system triggers relevant error messages.

-### E. Fetch Registration Center record based on a Registration center ID, Date and Language Code from the Registration Center Updation/Creation History table
+### Fetch Registration Center record based on a Registration center ID, Date and Language Code from the Registration Center Updation/Creation History table
 On receiving a request to fetch Registration Center Creation/Updation History Detail with the input parameters (Registration Center ID, Date and Language Code), the system fetches all the attributes of Registration Center from the history table for the Registration Center ID, Date and Language Code received

 Refer below for the process: